The Supportive Care Team

 - advise and support for symptom management.

-Our occupational therapists can look at the important areas of your life and decide how best to achieve your goals, in the ways that suit you.
+Our occupational therapists are part of the supportive care team and can look at the important areas of your life and decide how best to achieve your goals, in the ways that suit you.
 This may include offering assistance with what is available to you at the Hospice, or how you can be supported at home, through the provision of appropriate equipment.

 As everyone’s needs are different and may change over time, our occupational therapists provide a flexible approach to treatment, and occupational therapy is available to both inpatients at St Columba’s Hospice and those attending our Day Hospice.
 Sessions are available on an individual or group basis, depending on individual needs and preferences.

 There may be times our occupational therapists need to discuss a person’s medical care with other health professionals out with the Hospice (i.e. oncology, GP, social workers, community occupational therapist/physiotherapist) but would ask a person’s permission before doing this.

 Our social worker assesses and addresses the psychological, practical and social needs of patients and their families and carers, by working collaboratively with other members of the multi-disciplinary team.